Kowalskiye/PRIVALENS/README.md

 ```

 ## 2. Install Dependencies
-Ensure you have Python installed, then run:
+-Ensure you have Python installed, then run:
 ```bash
 pip install -r requirements.txt
 ```